 Pico District is another mellow neighborhood of Santa Monica.
 Its divided down the middle by the 10 Freeway.
 The district has two notable parks, the smaller Gandara Park and the much larger Virginia Avenue Park (9.5 acres).

-Virginia Avenue Park hosts one of four weekly Santa Monica farmers markets every Saturday from 8 am to 1 pm.
+Virginia Avenue Park hosts one of Santa Monica farmer's markets every Saturday from 8 am to 1 pm.
 The Community Center offers after-school programs for teens and has excellent athletic facilities that include two regulation basketball courts (lighted for night games), a playground, a splash pad, picnic tables, and a patio.

 The sprawling, five-acre Bergamot Station holds 25 tenants in 62,000 square feet of building space.
 Occupants include architects, galleries, a florist, the Bergamot Café, and the City Garage Theater.
 The city-owned arts complex has free parking and conveniently sits right on the Expo Line.
 It is open daily.
 Most galleries operate Tuesday – Saturday, 10:00 am to 6:00 pm.